skokg/PAD_on_Sphere/README.md

 To see how the package can be used in practice, please refer to the jupyter notebook examples.

-#### Author:
+#### Authors:

 Gregor Skok, Faculty of Mathematics and Physics, University of Ljubljana, Slovenia \
-Llorenç Lledó, ECMWF (for the xarray wrapper and the jupyter notebooks only)
+LlorenÃ§ LledÃ³, ECMWF (for the xarray/numpy wrappers and the jupyter notebooks)

 Email: Gregor.Skok@fmf.uni-lj.si

 #### References:
-Gregor Skok & Llorenç Lledó, 2025, Spatial verification of global precipitation forecasts.
-Preprint. https://arxiv.org/abs/2407.20624
+Skok, G. & LledÃ³, L. (2025) Spatial verification of global precipitation forecasts.
+Quarterly Journal of the Royal Meteorological Society.
+Available from: https://doi.org/10.1002/qj.5006